KevMca/mcandru/content/posts/battery-ecu-hacking.md

 [//]: <>                                                                     (.)
-The Prius Gen 2 battery ECU has a few design flaws, one of which we have already encountered with our Prius.
-Battery fires caused by the high voltage connector shorting out are a common fault.
+The Prius Gen 2 battery ECU has a few design flaws, one of which we have already encountered with our Prius: Battery fires caused by the high voltage connector shorting out 🔥

-The question is, is it possible to make our own battery ECU that fixes these problems and is designed to be easily upgraded.
+The question is, is it possible to make our own battery ECU that fixes these problems and is designed to be easily upgraded?

 ### Battery ECU connectors
 [//]: <>                                                                     (.)